Zavy86/docker-course/topics/14-troubleshooting/README.md

 ***

-Let’s set aside events and volumes for a moment and take a look at process information.
+Let's set aside events and volumes for a moment and take a look at process information.

 If you are running Docker on Linux (refer to the [second chapter](../02-training-environment/IT.md) for more information), Docker processes are tightly integrated with the operating system and can be viewed using the standard Linux `ps` command.

-Let’s start a container in the background:
+Let's start a container in the background:

 ```shell
 $ docker run -d zavy86/clock